rcasto/cupandpen/content/You're in control.md

 The shoelace snaps

-The bus rolls away just as your arrive
+The bus rolls away just as you arrive

 The light turns red, just for you